current() returns current element of collection. If collection is

 we ask them to do so.
 This allows efficiently delay computation up to the

 point where it is absolutely necessary.
-Calling pipe.forEach
+Calling pipe.forEach begins data

 flow.

-should be a function which will be called for each element of
+callback should be a function which will be called for each element of

 this pipe.